CDRT/docs/bios/settings/thinkpad/thinkshieldsecurewipe.md

 <details><summary>ThinkShield secure wipe in AppMenu</summary>

-One of 2 Possible options:

-1.	**On** – enable the ThinkShield secure wipe in the App Menu Invoked by F12.
-Default.
+Whether to enable the ThinkShield secure wipe in the App Menu Invoked by F12.

-2. Off – disable the ThinkShield secure wipe in the App Menu Invoked by F12.
+Possible options:

+1.	**On** – Default.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|